satra/kwyk2nidm/README.md

 docker run -v $(pwd):/data kwyk2nidm -f /data/kwyk_stats_file
 ```

+Running the kwyk2nidm command will generate an output file
+`kwyk_stats_file.ttl` unless a different name is specified using the
+`-o` flag.

 To generate all the NIDM KWYK data elements add `-g` to the commands above.
-This will generate a
+This will generate a `KWYK-NIDM.ttl` that should be added to provide the
+link between the NIDM stats file to the common data attributes.

 # Great!
 I have a NIDM **kwyk** result.
 Now What???

-## Query it!
+1. Upload to ReproPond or ReproLake
+2. Query across files!

-## Merge it with other NIDM, and query it!
+3. Merge it with other NIDM, and query it!